skjerdal/My-personal-bento-website/README.md

 2. **SCSS Mixins**: Leverage existing mixins for responsive design
 3. **Consistent Spacing**: Follow the established spacing system
 4. **Accessibility**: Ensure proper contrast ratios and keyboard navigation
+5. **Custom Styling**: Prefer CSS variables over custom CSS for maintainability
+6. **Theme Reusability**: Use cssClasses for themes that will be used across multiple cards

 ## 🔧 Customization